PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:15:21
+Last updated: 2024-04-02 18:15:54
-Random Quote: Better it is to live one day seeing the rise and fall of things than to live a hundred years without ever seeing the rise and fall of things. - The Buddha
+Random Quote: Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible. - Maya Angelou